Performance engineering toolkit

 What is RPS?

-RPS means requests per second.
+RPS stands for Requests Per Second.
 It is a throughput unit often used to estimate API and service load.

 How do concurrent users relate to throughput?